djmorris7/djmorris7.github.io/_pages/teaching.md

 classes: wide
 ---

-During my MPhil and PhD candidature I have worked in a casual capacity at the University of Adelaide.
-I have worked in many different capacities over my early teaching career with a variety of roles across all levels of undergraduate courses.
-The most notable of my experiences have been working as a stand-in lecturer for Computational Bayesian Statistics III in semester 2 of 2022 and as its course coordinator in semester 2 of 2023, doing the same for Probability and Statistics II in semester 1 of 2024, and being the course coordinator for Random processes III in semester 2 of 2024.
+During my MPhil and PhD candidature at the University of Adelaide, I have worked in various casual teaching roles, gaining experience across all levels of undergraduate courses.
+Notably, I served as a stand-in lecturer for Computational Bayesian Statistics III in Semester 2 of 2022 and later as its course coordinator in Semester 2 of 2023.
+I held similar roles for Probability and Statistics II in Semester 1 of 2024 and as course coordinator for Random Processes III in Semester 2 of 2024.

 ## Current teaching

-Currently I am the course coordinator for [Random processes III](https://www.adelaide.edu.au/course-outlines/101488/1/sem-2/).
+In Semester 1 of 2025 I will be the course coordinator for [Probability and Statistics II](https://www.adelaide.edu.au/course-outlines/104837/1/sem-1/).

 ## Experience